GO-Robot-FLL/Masterpiece_Forschung/README.md

     plt.xlabel('Alter')
     plt.ylabel('Feedback Werte')
 ```
 The First Line changes the Data.
-This needs to be one the coloumns that you have.
+This is the place where you specify the coloumns that you are plotting in your data set.
+the second line changes the title of the graph.
+The third and fourth lines change the labels of the axes.